hectorherranz/magento-py-scraper/README.md

 # magento-py-scraper
-A python scraper for magento
+(Under construction) A python scraper for magento

 ## Description